 paapa | पाप

-On the path of bhakti both papa and punya are deemed paap, as they increase the karmic bondage.
+So, on the path of bhakti both papa and punya are forms of karmic bondage.

 Performing sadhana bhakti is the only way to redeem oneself from all paap.
-In addition to that eradicate the tendency to perform paap.
+In addition to washing away all paap, bhakti also removes the tendency to perform paap .

 Still, in order to maintain the physical body one has to perform material actions.
-So, minimize them and maximize time spent in doing bhakti.
+So, for speedy progress in bhakti limit the material actions to the upkeep of the body.
+Additionally, spend the rest of the time in doing bhakti.

 Also written as papa, paapa.